 Medium-bodied, ruby red, with beautiful aromas of blackberries, plums, black pepper and a hint of cinnamon.
 Delicious red fruit flavors with a fresh, crisp finish.

 Barbera is a red Italian wine grape variety that produces good yields and is known for deep colour, full body, low tannins and high levels of acid.
 When young, the wines offer a very intense aroma of fresh red cherries and blackberries.
-In the lightest versions, notes of cherries, raspberries and blueberries; and with notes of blackberry and black cherries in wines made of more ripe grapes.
+In the lightest versions, there are notes of cherries, raspberries and blueberries.
+In wines made of more ripe grapes, blackberry and black cherries dominate.
 Many producers employ the use of toasted oak barrels, which provides for increased complexity and aging potential.
-The lightest versions are generally known for flavours and aromas of fresh and dried fruit.

 Based at an altitude of 840 meters region, dominated by an extinct volcano, the Mafraq Plateau in the northern region of Jordan is the most fertile land in the country.
 The wine industry, created in 1975, sees all of the countries two wineries based at Mafraq.